 (14) The history of drug or alcohol abuse of a party or member of a party’s household.

 (15) The mental and physical condition of a party or member of a party’s household.

 (16) Any other relevant factor.

 Every custody order is different.
 Not every factor is present in every case.
 Judges may see one factor as more important in one case and not as important in another case.
 It is important that you hire a lawyer experienced with the court process in the county in which custody is being heard.

 Parents often wonder if their children will be involved in the custody process.
 Is the judge going to speak with your children?
 Does what my kids say matter?
 These are types of questions that we can answer for you during your free initial consultation with one of our lawyers.

 Often judges often seek to maintain the status quo if it is working, so if the children have been in a situation for a period of time in which they are flourishing and receiving love, care and attention, the court likely won’t wish to interrupt that.
 The same is true for maintaining housing arrangements in which siblings can stay together.

 It is important to note that courts do not typically consider parents’ incomes beyond ensuring that they can meet a child’s basic needs.
 Further, courts no longer operate under the basis that kids should be with their mother most of the time, and instead do not factor in gender when reaching their decisions.

 Custody battles can be stressful for both parents and children.
-If you are in the process of a divorce and would like to negotiate a sound custody arrangement, contact an experienced family law attorney in Reading, Pennsylvania.
+If you would like to negotiate a custody arrangement or need help guiding through a custody order, contact an experienced family law attorney in Lancaster, Lebanon, or Wyomissing, Pennsylvania.